elemarmar/JS30/01-Drum-Kit/README.md

 <br >

-## This project allows me to practice...
+## This project allowed me to practice...

 - `data-*` attributes